Have these conversations all the time

-- Ask pupils open-ended questions about what they know already about racism, what they've seen recently on the news and what questions they have
+- Ask pupils open-ended questions about what they know already about racism, and what questions they have

 - This will allow you to pitch your conversation at the right level, correct any misconceptions and fill in gaps in understanding.
 Don't assume pupils know nothing, but don't assume they have lots of pre-existing knowledge either

 - Educate yourself as much as possible (our anti-racist reading lists for staff is a good place to start), but you don't have to have all the answers.
 Be honest if you're not sure about something and show pupils that you're eager to find out.
 Research together and model good research methods (e.g. using trusted sources such as reliable news websites)

 - Create a safe environment to have these conversations, where everyone is listened to and respected.
 Encourage pupils to speak from their own experience if they want to

 Be honest about racism in Britain (past and present)